blewis/blewis/README.md

 ## What I am interested in now

-I am particularly interested in systems that combine:

-**spatial and temporal indexing · natural-language interfaces · deterministic computation · provenance and audit trails · environmental and historical evidence · large search systems · AI-assisted scientific and scholarly reasoning**
+I am particularly interested in systems that combine: environmental, social, and historical evidence · natural-language interfaces · spatial and temporal indexing · deterministic computation · provenance and audit trails · AI-assisted scientific and scholarly reasoning.

-The broader question behind much of this work is **Can we use the structure of the physical and historical world to make AI more useful and trustworthy?**
+The broader question behind much of this work is Can we use the structure of the physical and historical world to make AI more useful and trustworthy?

 ---

 **Open Inference Initiative**
-Cambridge, Massachusetts / Minneapolis–St. Paul
-Harvard IQSS Associate
+Cambridge, Massachusetts / Minneapolis, Minnesota Harvard IQSS Associate